TheMeaninglessThinker/Hawtel-Management/README.md

 2. Remove revenue portion
 3. Rooms wala different tab
 4. Do not allow occupied rooms to be occupied again lol
-5. staff: Make date data type for schedule
+5. staff: Replace schedule with start and end time integers.
 6. make date exception handling.